hotwired/stimulus/README.md

 }
 ```

 Stimulus continuously watches the page, kicking in as soon as magic attributes appear or disappear.
-Any update to the DOM, whether from a Turbolinks page change or a partial fetch, is processed and connected.
+It processes and connects any update to the DOM regardless of whether it comes from a Turbolinks page change or a partial fetch.
 Stimulus manages the whole lifecycle.

 You can write your first controller in five minutes by following along in [The Stimulus Handbook](handbook/README.md).